What is pre-eclampsia?

 If you had pre-eclampsia in your first pregnancy:

-- You have somewhere between a 1 in 2 and a 1 in 8 chance of developing pregnancy-induced high blood pressure (gestational hypertension) next time you are pregnant.
+- You have somewhere between a 1 in 2 and a 1 in 8 chance of developing gestational hypertension next time you are pregnant.

 - You have about a 1 in 6 chance of developing pre-eclampsia next time you are pregnant.